 Cavalry Rose began her career with a bang in winning the valuable Inglis Classic race in January 2012, one of three wins in her short career that also included the Group 3 Thoroughbred Club Stakes at Caulfield.

 Later sold for $650,000 as a broodmare, her total income including prizemoney exceeded $1 Million.

 Your Song ex Brave Choice

 The highest earning son of Your Song, Brave Song is as good a type as you’ll see in a racehorse.
-This gorgeous bay broke through for a maiden black type success in the Listed Village Stakes at Caulfield in October 2018 and has continued on upward trajectory subsequently, adding the Group 3 WJ Healy Stakes to his collection.
+This gorgeous bay broke through for a maiden black type success in the Listed Village Stakes at Caulfield in October 2018, before adding the Group 2 Moreton Cup and Group 3 WJ Healy Stakes to his collection.

 His latest preparation has seen barriers go against him in million dollar races, but rest assured there is a big pot in this lad in the near future!